Discover the delights of the UK's National Parks

 Why visit UK National Parks?

 There are so many things to do in each National Park at any time of the year.
 They are vibrant, breathing spaces, where people live and work, where you can sample local food, learn arts and crafts, buy unique gifts, and find museums of rural life.
 They are massive outdoor playgrounds where you can cycle, climb, canoe, sail and glide.
 They are glorious canvasses of the British landscape where you can walk, enjoy picnics, stargaze or simply stand and stare.
-They are wildlife havens where you can watch birds, see rare plants, spot elusive wild animals, visit forests, rivers, lakes, meadows, and moorland and at the end of the unwind with a soak in your holiday log cabin hot tub.
+They are wildlife havens where you can watch birds, see rare plants, spot elusive wild animals, visit forests, rivers, lakes, meadows, and moorland and at the end of the day unwind with a soak in your holiday lodge with hot tub.
 The question is, why wouldn't you visit?

 Northumberland National Park